amnn/typed-geomlab-report/report.md

 define eq([],    [])    = true
      | eq([]:xs, []:ys) = eq(xs, ys);
 ```
-Given two lists of nils, \texttt{eq} is supposed to return \texttt{true} if they are the same length and \texttt{false} otherwise.
+Given two lists of \textit{nils}, \texttt{eq} is supposed to return \texttt{true} if they are the same length and \texttt{false} otherwise.
 The definition we gave may appear to match this specification, but it is incomplete: It does not deal with the case where the two lists are of unequal length.
 A better definition might be\footnote{%
 In a typical statically-typed functional programming language, we may have written:
 \begin{Verbatim}
 define eq([], [])       = true